Top 7 Common Stormwater Inspection Mistakes And What To Do

 Uniform vegetative and grass growth is a good sign of proper stormwater management.
 However, many residential areas, abandoned work zones, and even active work zones suffer from poor vegetation management.
 One sign to look for is whether or not perineal foliage comprises around 70-75 percent of its previous density from the year before.

-Unfortunately, you will leave your stormwater basins and management structures vulnerable to sediment and erosion without proper vegetation management.
+Unfortunately, without proper vegetation management, your stormwater basins and management structures will be vulnerable to sediment and erosion.

-With that said, creating an SWPPP plan with a focus on rejuvenating the growth of perineal and non-invasive foliage species around stormwater sites will help you avoid these issues in the future.
+With that said, creating a SWPPP plan with a focus on rejuvenating the growth of perineal and non-invasive foliage species around stormwater sites will help you avoid these issues in the future.

 In addition, temporarily treating disturbed vegetation zones during construction is also important.
 Most states require temporary stabilization of disturbed areas that remain idle after work.
 As a general rule of thumb, we recommend using straw or mulch for an area that will remain idle for around three weeks and temporary seeding for areas undisturbed for more than a month.